 - Live Healthy Lifestyle

-In Older age, the stress-free lifestyle is considered as a Healthy lifestyle or a healthy aging.
+In Older age, the stress-free lifestyle is considered as a healthy lifestyle or a healthy ageing.
 Getting older can come with a variety of health challenges.
-Few ways to promote healthy aging are –
+Few ways to promote healthy ageing are –

 - Positive thinking

 - Having enough sleep